pingcap/docs/dev/reference/sql/statements/load-data.md

 > **Note:**
 >
-> Committing through splitting transactions is at the expense of breaking the atomicity and isolation of the transaction.
-When using it, you need to ensure that there are **not any other** ongoing operations on the table, and in the event of an error, **manual intervention is required to check the consistency and integrity of the data**.
-Therefore, it is not recommended for use in a production environment.
+> Committing through splitting a transaction is at the expense of breaking the atomicity and isolation of the transaction.
+When performing this operation, you must ensure that there are **no other** ongoing operations on the table.
+When an error occurs, **manual intervention is required to check the consistency and integrity of the data**.
+Therefore, it is not recommended to set this variable in a production environment.

 ## See also